sestaton/tephra/README.md

 Typing a subcommand will show the usage of that command, for example:

     $ tephra findnonltrs
-    ERROR: Required arguments not given.
+    [ERROR]: Required arguments not given.

     USAGE: tephra findnonltrs [-h] [-m]
         -m --man      :   Get the manual entry for a command.